 In 1927, the Munich city council therefore issued a planning order for the expansion of the Oberwiesenfeld airfield into a “first-order airport”.
-The area north of the Nymphenburg-Biederstein Canal was declared as an airfield.
+The area north of the Nymphenburg-Biederstein Canal was declared an airfield.

 Four years later, on May 3rd, 1931, the first fully functional Munich Airport in Oberwiesenfeld was celebrated with a major flight day and almost 100,000 visitors.